prysmex/ember-eui/packages/core/docs/forms/forms-controls/combo-box-demo/demo3.md

 # Demo

-Using on create options for bubbling new option and handling in onCreateOption function
+Using on create options for bubbling new option and handling in onCreateOption function, you may want to provide a customOptionText, you can assume {searchText} will be interpolated, be sure sanitize your string!

 ```hbs template
 	<EuiComboBox